- Senior External Exams Commence Tuesday 5 November 2024 -

 There are four stars painted in the mural and they are reminiscent of Te Whare Tapawhā which reminds us that wellbeing is based on spiritual health, familial health, mental and physical health.
 This recognises that the gymnasium plays an important role in our school in developing the wellbeing of our students.

-The golden arch symbolises the sun rising in the east here the East Coast, Te Tairawhiti.
+The golden arch symbolises the sun rising in the east here on the East Coast, Te Tairawhiti.
 It reminds us how lucky we are to live in the warmth of Hawke’s Bay – where all things grow bountifully.

 Finally, written at the top of the mural is a whakatauki taken from a traditional Kahungunu waiata.
 E tipu, e rea, ka tipu koe hei tangata means grow, spring forth, grow as a person.
 This embodies the sentiment of our school motto.